HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 3. Puppies are in need of food specifically designed for a puppy's growing body.
 Buy only "for puppy" foods.
 Click here to learn what kinds of foods we recommend.

-Dishes and Food
+Dishes

 Indestructible Chew Toys

 Puppies like to chew on things, so have a few chew-approved items around.
 Talk to your vet about this when you have your first appointment, too.
-For example, some vets do NOT recommend rawhide chews, because pieces that are swallowed can cause bowel irritation, obstruction, and bloody stools.
+For example, some vets do NOT recommend rawhide chews, because pieces that are swallowed can cause bowel irritation, injury, obstruction, and bloody stools.
 Visit this guide to dog chew toys.
 Some favorites we hear about are Nylabones and Kongs.
 You don't need a lot of toys.
 Just a few good ones will be quite sufficient.

 Also, some people keep their dog's toys in a basket.
 We even have friends that have trained their dog to put toys away in the basket on command.
 A "place" for the toys when not being played with is a good idea.
 Like with children, you can also rotate toys.
 When puppy becomes bored with a toy, put it away for a few weeks.
 When you get it out again, it will be like it's a new toy.